What Obvi Learned In 2019

 “Repeat customer.
 Two vehicles on extended warranty.
 All brand new vehicles.
 The amount I paid for these two was still 40% less than what one dealership offered me for one vehicle!
 Derek and Joe!
 Awesome people!”
 Mike E.

-In order to thrive, we need to be alert and aware of both the automobile industry and the insurance industry.
+To thrive, we need to be alert and aware of both the automobile and insurance industries.
 We also want to pass our knowledge on to our customers.
 As such, here is a rundown of some of the most important things that we learned in 2019.

 The popularity of New Car Replacement Insurance